 What is an Employee Referral?

-It is the hiring process done on the basis of referral or a candidate referred by an employee of the organization.
+It is the hiring process done based on the referral of a candidate referred by an employee of the organization.
 Though the employee referral program might sound like a new concept, it is quite an old way of recruiting the best fit for the position.

-The degree of success varied to a large extent and sometimes it took a long time to fill up the positions, whereas there were times when the whole recruitment process was completed within a matter of time.
+The degree of success varies to a large extent and sometimes it took a long time to fill up the positions, whereas there are times when the whole recruitment process complete within a matter of time.

 If your employee referral program is under appreciated, then you must take serious consideration to enhance it a bit and in case it heavily relies on the employee referral program, then you must take into consideration, the pros and cons of the employee referrals.

-It gives the employees an opportunity to get their friends and known resources to join the company, in a way helping their people and the organization both.
+It allows the employees to get their friends and known resources to join the company, in a way helping their people and the organization both.
 It is also advantageous to the organization, as they can avoid the extra burden of advertising and shortlisting candidates.
 This helps them to decrease the load of the whole recruiting process.